coursera-dl/coursera-dl/README.md

 Directions
 ----------

-Requires Python 2.x (where x > 5) and a free Coursera account enrolled in the class of interest.
+Requires Python 2.6 (or newer) and a free Coursera account enrolled in the class of interest.

 1\.
 Install any missing dependencies.